namyk3883-lab/JULIETPBLMODULE2/README.md

 ### 🗡️ Group 4 · 내밀한 비극 (Intimate Tragedies: Othello-lite) (3 편)
 * **Common Categories:** Character-Driven Lead Stories · Intimate Cast Dramas · Tragic Descents · Emotionally Explosive Stories
-* **Target Audience:** Someone who loves the inner conflict of a protagonist.
-It has a serious tone to it, which means it would be better if you watch it late at midnight when a storm is coming and you are having a serene feeling for deep thinking.

 | # | Work | Attributes |
 |---|---|---|